Michigan Sports Betting Laws

 Where To Legally Bet On Sports In Michigan

 When Penn National Gaming Purchased the Greektown Casino-Hotel located in Detroit, many believed that it would host a sportsbook soon after.
-However, because the last sports betting bill was vetoed, land-based sportsbooks are still not allowed anywhere in the state.
+However, because the sports betting bills did not make any headway, land-based sportsbooks were still not allowed anywhere in the state.
 It isn’t all doom and gloom though, because online offshore sportsbooks are still available for MI residents and often times will have better odds than any land-based option.
 Not only that, but they often have betting lines for more teams.
 This means that even if you’re a fan of the Grand Rapids Griffins you’re more likely to find odds for their games online than you would in a casino.

 - LEGAL SPORTSBOOKS